kstenschke/doShell/README.md

 current working path, including its sub-directories, and transpile them into ``*.do.x.sh`` files in the same path.
-``*.do.x.sh`` are shellDo executable files, that can contain shellDo specific runtime macros and calls to shell tools, built-in into the shellDo binary, these files can be executed via the shellDo interpreter.
+``*.do.x.sh`` are shellDo executable files, that can contain shellDo specific runtime macros and calls to [third party tools](#dependencies) and calls to shell tools, built-in into the shellDo binary.
+These files can be executed via the shellDo interpreter.

 ### Transpile and run